When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: Simulation results

-In this case $Q^{F4}{(I)} \prec 0$ and remaining sub-blocks are set to ensure $Q^F{(I)} \succeq 0$.
-Finally, when the follower is avoiding the leader its state cost is given by:

-Here, $Q^{F4}{(A)} \prec 0$, $\alpha >0$ and the remaining sub-blocks are set to ensure $Q^F{(A)} \succeq 0$.\\ \textbf{Intention estimation algorithm}.
-The leader updates its strategies in four schemes: assuming one of three fixed follower intentions (T, I, A) or using an adaptive control (Ad).
-In the adaptive control, the leader updates its assumption about the follower’s BR every $\tau$ steps using a Multiple Model Adaptive Estimator (MMAE)~\cite{estTrackNav}.
-At time $t \in [T]$, the BR belief is
+where $Q^{F3}{(T)} \prec 0$, $Q^{F4}{(I)} \prec 0$, $Q^{F4}{(A)} \prec 0$ and $\alpha >0$.\\ \textbf{Intention estimation algorithm}.
+The leader updates its strategies either by assuming one of three fixed follower intentions (T, I, A) or using an adaptive control (Ad).
+In the adaptive control, the leader updates its assumption about the follower’s BR using a Multiple Model Adaptive Estimator (MMAE)~\cite{estTrackNav}.